kaelzhang/skema/README.md

   - **rule.set**: `function(v)|Array.<function(v)>` if there is more than one setters, the result value of the previous setter will pass into the next setter.
   - **rule.get**: `function(v)|Array.<function(v)>` which is similar to `rule.set`

-Either of the three subject is optional.
+Either of the three subjects is optional.

 We can use the common `this.async()` style in each function of `rule.validate`, `rule.set` or `rule.get` to turn the function into an asynchronous one.